3mcd/javelin/docs-src/content/ecs/components.md

 weight = 3
 +++

-All data within a `World` is stored in components.
+Most data within a game is stored in components.
 Components are just plain objects; unremarkable, other than one reserved field: `_tid` — short for type id, a unique integer that is shared between all components of the same kind.

 The `_tid` field establishes the taxonomy that Javelin uses to store and retrieve components.
 Take the following example.